-CORPORATE Governance
+Corporate Governance

-Al Baraka Banking Group was formed in 2002 to bring together 10 individual banks, sharing common ownership and ethical vision but differing in most other respects, under a single management group focused on the achievement of strong yet sustainable financial returns and the building of consistent shareholder value over the long term.
-From the beginning, ABG regarded the inculcation of a disciplined corporate governance and risk management culture as a fundamental prerequisite to effective management of the Group.
+Since inception and much before it became a regulatory requirement, ABG regarded the inculcation of a disciplined corporate governance and risk management culture as a fundamental prerequisite to effective management of the Group to achieve strong yet sustainable financial returns and build consistent shareholder value.
 The adoption and maintenance, through continual and vigilant review, of the highest standards of corporate governance and risk management have thus been key to building a strong, ethical, responsible organisation.
-This has been essential for establishing an overarching governing structure under which the functions, roles and responsibilities are clearly divided between the Board of Directors, Board Committees and Executive Management, officers and staff of the organisation.
+This has been essential for establishing a strong governance structure under which the functions, roles and responsibilities are clearly delineated between the Board of Directors, Board Committees and Executive Management, officers and staff of the organisation.